We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 While following the instructions provided in your CX-7's owners manual and in this video will help minimize the risk of injury.
 The best way to avoid injury is to never get under your vehicle while it is jacked up.

-Because you have to start somewhere2008 Mazda CX-7 Sport 2.3L 4 Cyl.
+If your blinker doesn't blink, or blinks rapidly, you likely have a burnt out bulb2008 Mazda CX-7 Sport 2.3L 4 Cyl.
 Turbo